This set of Waste Water Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Characteristics of Wastewater – 1”.

 Explanation: Even when the catchment area is preserved in its natural condition, the surface water quality is affected by run off and infiltration resulting from rainfall.
 The impact of these is dependant on the contact of the water with the impurities.

-2. Function of the intended uses of water can achieve desired water quality.
+2. Function of the intended uses of water can achieve the desired water quality.

 Explanation: The function of the land used in catchment area shows the existing water quality.
 The function of the intended uses for the water shows the desired water quality.